 Although Gullfoss gets most of the tourists, Dynjandi waterfall is arguably one of the most breathtaking (and one of the biggest) in Iceland.
-Situated in the remote Westfjords (it’s sometimes described as the region’s ‘jewel’), its multiple cascades tumble some 328 feet creating a thunderous sound (dynjandi means 'thunderous' or 'resounding').
-Impressively, they start at around 98 feet wide and spreading to 197 meters at the bottom, creating a shape that’s often said to resemble a bridal veil.
-There are a few more additional waterfalls below Dynjandi that help make the short (15-minute) hiking route up to the main fall even more picturesque.
+Situated in the remote Westfjords (it’s sometimes described as the region’s jewel), it tumbles some 328 feet and creates a thunderous sound (dynjandi means "thunderous" or "resounding").
+Impressively, the multiple cascades start at around 98 feet wide and spread to 646 feet at the bottom, creating a shape that’s often said to resemble a bridal veil.
+There are a few more additional waterfalls below Dynjandi that help make the short (15-minute) hike up to the main falls even more picturesque.
 You can stand right behind if you don’t mind a splash of water.